Every day, we open our Facebook and see the updates from our friends and the pages that we have LIKED on Facebook.

 Given the fact that we check our News Feed when we sign in to Facebook, it would be a big surprise if a new change comes to Facebook News Feed.

-What is the new change in Facebook News Feed?
+What is the new change in the Facebook News Feed?

 The new changes are known as “Story Bumping” and “Last Actor”.
 These changes aim at ensuring that any update on any page you follow or anything your friends share does not miss your eyes.